lonnieezell/myth-auth/docs/authorization.md

 # User Authorization

-A simple Flat RBAC authorization library is included with Sprint.
+A Flat RBAC authorization library is included.
 It provides a simple method to group users into one or more roles, create and assign permissions to the roles, and restrict users from gaining access to content they're not allowed to.

 This guide describes the libraries and methods involved with group and permissions management, as well as actions to use